MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/native-ads.md

 1. Make sure that your native ad implementation follows the [requirements and guidelines](#requirements-and-guidelines) for native ads.

 2. In the Dev Center dashboard, go to the [Monetize with ads](../publish/monetize-with-ads.md) page for your app and [create an ad unit](../monetize/set-up-ad-units-in-your-app.md).
 For the ad unit type, specify **Native**.
 Make note of both the ad unit ID and the application ID.
+    > [!IMPORTANT]
+    > You can use each ad unit in only one app.
+If you use an ad unit in more than one app, ads will not be served for that ad unit.

 3. You can optionally enable ad mediation for the native ad by configuring the settings in the [Ad mediation](../publish/monetize-with-ads.md#mediation) section on the [Monetize with ads](../publish/monetize-with-ads.md) page.
 Ad mediation enables you to maximize your ad revenue and app promotion capabilities by displaying ads from multiple ad networks.